r3dspace/boilerplates/docker/compose/whoami/README.md

 ## 🛠️ Setup by docker compose example

 > [!Note]
-> This example uses a reverse proxy, such as [Caddy](../caddy/).
-It can also be run without one, but the `ports:` option will need to be enabled.
+> This example uses a reverse proxy such as [Caddy](../caddy/).
+However, it can also be run without one.
+In this case, the `ports:` option will need to be set and the `networks:` objects disabled or removed in the Docker Compose file.

 ## 🔗 Ressources